Bristol and the South West Network

-The South West Classics Hub is based at the University of Bristol.
-Set up in September 2016, the hub aims to promote the teaching of classical subjects in state schools across the region.
+The Bristol and the South West Network is based at the University of Bristol.
+Set up in September 2016, the Network aims to promote the teaching of classical subjects in state schools across the region.

-We want Classics to be firmly embedded in the educational landscape of the South West and feel that this can best be achieved through a networked solution that encourages collaboration across primary, secondary and tertiary tiers, and encourages the sharing of innovative practice through peer-to-peer school led alliances.
+We want classics to be firmly embedded in the educational landscape of the South West and feel that this can best be achieved through a network that encourages collaboration across primary, secondary and tertiary education sectors, encouraging the sharing of practice through peer-to-peer school led alliances.